Updates

 - improve animal traceability for any future diseases.

-MPI is consulting on 3 options.
-We want to improve our ability to trace pigs and sheep rapidly and accurately during an animal disease response, especially foot and mouth disease.
-The options are not mutually exclusive because the best option for each species could be different because of their production systems or trade requirements.
+MPI consulted on 3 options.
+The aim was to improve our ability to trace pigs and sheep rapidly and accurately during an animal disease response, especially foot and mouth disease.
+The options were not mutually exclusive because the best option for each species could be different because of their production systems or trade requirements.

 Option 1: Retain the status quo – pigs and sheep continue to be traced through animal status declarations under the Animal Products Act 1999 in paper or PDF form.